 Layered plantings or mixed borders also have another important role.
 As a unit they occupy the majority of space in a given area.
 This not only helps conserve water by protecting the soil, but also inhibits weeds from germinating.
 With competition from surrounding ornamental plants the weeds have little hope in establishing themselves.

+You would think this alone would reduce work and water usage in a typical garden setting.
+If you thought this you would be right, but there are several other methods which will enhance the benefits we discussed already.
 One of the simplest and oldest methods that man has used is the use of organic matter.
 In earlier days farm yard manure was the primary organic product used, as it was an abundant waste product from farms.
 This is still used today in Windsor Great Park, England, home to one of Britain’s finest Herbaceous gardens.
 Aged cow manure is used to enrich the soil of the borders.
 Early gardeners realized that animal waste did have weed seeds that would germinate and create work for them.

 At Windsor every year in the fall one of four herbaceous borders is lifted.
 The plants are then divided, and the work begins on preparing the ground for the plants to be replanted .
 Many tons of cow manure are placed at the bottom of the garden in a method know as trenching.
 You start at one end of the bed and remove soil that is a shovel depth and width and runs the width of the bed.
 This is hauled down to the end of the bed for the last step in the process.
 Now you have an empty trench, which you fill half way up with some well rotted cow manure, I was told cow manure will last up to four years underground and provides nutrition this long for the hungry plants above.
 Once this manure is firmed into the ground we dig another trench behind the last, flipping the soil on top of the previous trench.
 We carry on with this until we get to end and use the soil we removed from our first trench.
 Sounds like a lot of work…well it is, this process would take a month or so until the day finally came when replanting would occur.
 Once complete the border would be left for another four years, judging by the display that is produced this method works very well, but is labour intensive.